ptrk8/usyd-2019-ai-competition/README.md

 ### Class types we experimented with

 We experimented with class types by representing the problem as a multi-class, regression and multi-label problem and observed our model performed better when the problem was represented as a multi-label problem.
 This can be justified by the fact that certain features in more severe cases of diabetic retinopathy may also be present in less severe cases.
-Below is how we encoded each label as a multi class
+Below is how we encoded each label as a multi label.

 ```bash
 Label: 0 => [1, 0, 0, 0, 0]